python4astronomers/python4astronomers/source/installation/installation.rst

 have a 64-bit processor then either 32 or 64 will work.
 See below if you don't know your processor architecture:

-- MacOSX: Follow `these instructions <http://support.apple.com/kb/ht3696>`_
+- MacOSX: Follow `the MacOS instructions <http://support.apple.com/kb/ht3696>`_
 - Linux: Type ``uname -mpi`` at the command line.
 If you see ``x86_64 x86_64 x86_64`` you have a 64-bit machine and OS.
 If you see one or more ``i686`` or ``i386`` you are running a 32-bit OS.
-- Windows:  Follow `these instructions
+- Windows:  Follow `the Windows instructions
   <http://windows.microsoft.com/en-US/windows-vista/32-bit-and-64-bit-Windows-frequently-asked-questions>`_.

 **64-bit**